wuboy0307/go-gpdb/gpdb/INSTALL.md

 ## Run go-gpdb

-For the open source gpdb release, run:
++ For the open source gpdb release, run:
 `./gpdb download -v 6.1.0 --github --install`

-For the closed source pivnet gpdb release, run:
++ For the closed source [PivNet](https://network.pivotal.io/) gpdb release, run:
 `./gpdb download -v 6.1.0 --install`

 ## Use your new gpdb cluster! 😉🥳